About > Our Story

 After 16 years leading the Corporation for Supportive Housing, Carla Javits joins REDF as President & CEO, bringing a unique combination of on-the-ground experience and deep policy expertise to advance REDF’s mission.

 Under the leadership of President & CEO Carla Javits, REDF was one of 11 organizations across the country to receive the inaugural Social Innovation Fund grant, totaling $7.5 million over five years from the Corporation for National and Community Service.

 Beginning to reach critical mass in Southern California, REDF opened our Los Angeles to advance our work to build a regional ecosystem of employment social enterprises.

 REDF released the results of the Mathematica Jobs Study, the most rigorous evaluation ever mounted on the efficacy of the social enterprise model.
 The study showed that social enterprise employment dramatically improves lives and provides a significant social return on investment—$2.23 for every $1.00 invested in social enterprise.

 Created by REDF and the City of Los Angeles Workforce Development Board, LA:RISE is a unique collaboration uniting the city’s Workforce Development System with nonprofit social enterprises and for-profit employers to improve outcomes for people striving to overcome employment barriers.

-With backing from a $7 million Social Innovation Fund (SIF) grant, REDF announced our first national portfolio; expanded the national reach of our advisory services; increased our funding of high-performing social enterprises across the U.S.; and built partnerships with businesses, philanthropy, human services, and government.
+With backing from an additional $7 million Social Innovation Fund (SIF) grant, REDF announced its first national portfolio; expanded the national reach of its advisory services; increased funding of high-performing social enterprises across the U.S.; and built partnerships with businesses, philanthropy, human services, and government.

-REDF launched the first of its kind Accelerator program, specifically designed for early-stage employment-focused social enterprise leaders to grow their businesses and create more opportunity in their communities
+REDF launched the first of its kind Accelerator program, specifically designed for the leaders of early-stage employment social enterprises to help them grow their businesses and create more opportunity in their communities